Digital-History-Bielefeld/Geographies-of-Power/session_3/README.md

 #### Corpus
 A **corpus** is a collection of text data, such as a set of documents, articles, or books.
 Corpora are used for training and testing NLP models, as well as for analyzing and extracting information from text data.
 For example, a corpus of historical documents can be used to study language patterns, topics, and trends over time.

-#### Document
-A **document** is a single piece of text data and collection of tokens.
-It can be a sentence, paragraph, article, or any other unit of text.
-Documents are used for text analysis, classification, and information extraction.
-For example, a document can be analyzed for sentiment, named entities, or topics.